lightly-ai/lightly/docs/source/docker/examples/academic_datasets.rst

 The dataset from the beginning will now contain images from both datasets and new plots have been generated in the report.
 The plots show the embeddings and highlight with blue color the samples which have been added from the new dataset.
-In our experiment, we see that Lightly worker added several new samples outside of the previous embedding distribution.
+In our experiment, we see that Lightly Worker added several new samples outside of the previous embedding distribution.
 This is great, since it shows that Cityscapes and Kitti have different data and we can combine the two datasets.